everdark/BannerGeneration/README.md

 c.
 In the above example this is - 554686566379_telecom_demo_artefacts_bannergen_input

 6. Down the entire “Artefacts” and
-a.	upload them into the “ bucket
+a.	upload them into the bucket "ProjectNumber_telecom_demo_artefacts_bannergen_input"
 b.
-Take note to upload the entire “Artefacts” folder as shown below
+Take note to upload the entire "Artefacts" folder as shown below

 7. Create a new Firestore instance “banner-gen-app” in Native mode with Database ID “banner-gen-app”